nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 program that confirms every step of a proof and accepts nothing it cannot confirm; the development is the proof as written in it, which I will also call the mechanization.
 The mechanization is mostly mine, with AI assistance, done under a discipline I describe at the end.
 Until the development is public, "the machine checks it" means I ran the check and am telling you the result.
 Once it is public, you can run it yourself.

+None of this is contempt for the process I am stepping around.
+Peer review, standard formulations, citation at source, proof a stranger can
+rerun: that discipline is the only reason a result like this could exist, and the paper is going through it, as it should.
+But the result makes a demand of its own, and I cannot hold everyone else to it and exempt myself.
+It says that where an account can be given, withholding it while asking to be believed is the very failure it names.
+I can give the account now.
+So the paper goes to review and the account goes out today, and if the two ever disagree, the review wins and this post will say so.
+In a slower decade I might have waited the year.
+This is not one.
+The institutions that keep society's records are being asked, right now, to absorb machines that produce claims faster than anyone can check them, and a year is a long time to sit on a result about what checking can and cannot do.

 There are practical reasons as well.
 I judged the finding too important to sit on a shelf for a year, and the dispute above is the argument for